IFinners/todoian-archived/docs/displays.rst

    view-goal goal-number

-All tags associated with a Task or Goal can be viewed with (vt, view-tags) for tasks and (vgt, view-goal-tags) for Goals:
+All tags associated with a Task or Goal can be viewed with (vt, view-tags) for Tasks and (vgt, view-goal-tags) for Goals:
 ::

    view-tags task-number